 Compressing the images will decrease the file size significantly (up to 80% of their original file size without losing too much quality).

 CompressJPG.com and TinyPNG.com are a couple of useful resources for image compression.
 These sites compress images without any distortion or making them pixelated/blurry.
 I personally use these sites to compress images and get around 60-75% of compression without seeing much difference in the picture quality.

-If your website is dedicated to providing the high-quality wallpapers or similar purpose, then compressing the images and uploading to your site won’t help you alone.
-People wants high-quality images, but when you compress these images, they lose quality.
+If your website is dedicated to providing high-quality wallpapers or similar purpose, then compressing the images and uploading to your site won’t help you alone.
+People want high-quality images, but when you compress these images, they lose quality.
 With smaller dimensions, it won’t make any considerable difference, but the zooming in or scaling to large canvas can make them pixelated.

 If your clients use these images for outdoor advertising like Media flex or ad banners, then it would be an irritating experience.

 To solve this problem, you can simply upload your images to the external file hosting sites like Dropbox and link to the image thumbnails on your website.

 When someone clicks on the image thumbnail for download, he will be redirected to the external file hosting server where you have stored your images.

 There are few other ways to deal with this issue like buying more powerful resources or using CDN to distribute static contents, but the method I have mentioned here is better than almost all of them.

 The ALT text itself describes the reason for using it.
 The ALT text or alternative text provides information about your image files.
 Search engines are not able to read your images completely without adding relevant information like title, ALT text or description.